 Our On-Line Gaming business division commenced operations in the third quarter of 2012.
 In December 2013, we sold Cirsa Digital, S.A., which operates the Spanish operations of our On-Line Gaming division to Sportium, our joint venture with Ladbrokes PLC.
-See "Business - Slots Divisions - Joint Venture with Ladbrokes PLC".
+We have sold CirsaCom, our Italian outline gaming company, which sale was approved in November 2014.